jackdaw114/SFIT_exam_automation/backend/Documentation/admin-api-documentation.md

 # API Documentation for Admin Routes (admin.js)

-This document outlines the available endpoints for the educational management system.
+This document outlines the available endpoints for the admin-side system.
 All endpoints are POST requests.

 ## Teacher Management